This article explains why and how Dev Reserve helps to get a dev job in a more magical-technological way.

 The process of finding a perfectly fitting developer has more problems on the recruiter side than on the candidate side, but this article is about the developer's side portal.

 Software developers are de facto modern time kings and queens, but they are not always treated like ones.
-The first rule should be not to disturb when it is not 100% sure that the ruler will benefit from the disturbance.

 The problem with job boards is that they typically have a broad focus.
 You cannot serve anyone well if you want to serve everyone.